user689/user689.github.io/index.md

 A Kaggle competition where we use several machine learning models to predict who will survive on the titanic based on their age, gender, ticket price and other factors.
 The submission has a public score of 0.76 (Top 25%).
-The methods used are exploratory where we apply different types of machine learning models: (Tree Classifier, Adabooost, neural networks, genetic algorithims).
+The methods used are exploratory where we apply different types of machine learning models: (Tree Classifier, AdaBoost, neural networks, genetic algorithms).
 In addition to that feature engineering is used to select the most useful features.
 The current accuracy of the model is around 87%.

 <img src="images/titanic.png?raw=true"/>